LinkageIO/Camoco/docs/tutorial.rst

 This command has lots of options, many of which are for specific cases and are not of major concern here.
 There are 4 required arguments to the command: `filename`, `name`, `description`, and `refgen`.
 Many of these are familiar from the `build-refgen` command, the only new one is the `refgen` argument.
-This argument is the `name` of the refgen that we build above: `Zm5bFGS`.
+This argument is the `name` of the RefGen that we build above: `Zm5bFGS`.
 You can see that it would be very easy to swap out the `refgen` name to build networks from different reference genomes.
 Lets start with the first expression
 dataset: `Schaefer2018_ROOTFPKM.tsv`.